xoopscube/documentation/en/development/README.md

 The new XCube core implements concepts of object-oriented programming, design patterns and real-time 3D rendering.
 The XCube core was developed from scratch by Kazuhisa Minato (lead programmer in the game industry).
 The underlying logic of the core main classes which the project team narrowed down the "**Core program**" is a simple design concept "**No Framework**".
 Moreover, such software design was needed to develop a modular architecture allowing web developers and designers to run their favorite frameworks and libraries within XCube.
 If anyone aims to implement new features, it can be done with a custom base module running on XCube platform, aside initial Legacy.

-**Base Legacy** is a base set of modules.
+**Package Legacy** is a base set of modules.
 With XCube, web developers are able to choose from different CMS.
 Legacy is one of them.
 The XOOPSCube Team released Legacy before XCube 1.0 was completed by Minahito as the first XCube major version.
 Therefore, Legacy implements many features to emulate Xoops v2.
 So the Base system Legacy is an exception, made by highly skilled developers and high experimented designers to ensure backwards compatibility and interoperability with XOOPS the older legacy system.
 Base Legacy main functions have been placed into their own modules, such as user account management and private messages.

 **XOOPS** is an acronym of "eXtensible Object Oriented Portal System".
 Though started as a portal system, it later developed into a web application framework.
 It aims to serve as a web framework for use by small, medium and large sites.
 The first versions of XOOPS, like other Nuke derivatives such as PHP-Nuke, were labeled as (CMS), that can be extended with modules.
 Webmaster can add or change some functions or install modules.
 Though it is less flexible when webmasters need to customize authentication functions or personalize web accessibility.